streamingfast/substreams/docs/tutorials/ethereum/exploring-ethereum/map_contract_events_module.md

-## The "map_contract_events" Module
+## Retrieving Events of a Smart Contract

-Given a smart contract address passed as parameter, this module returns the logs attached to the contract.
+Given a smart contract address passed as a parameter, this module returns the logs attached to the contract.

 ### Running the Substreams